megannma/Flashcard-Quiz-Creator/README.md

 * As a user, I want to be able to display each question one by one and then view the answer when I am ready to do so.
 * As a user, I want to be able to save my set of flash cards to file.
 * As a user, I want to be able to load my set of flash cards from file.

+# Instructions for Grader

+- You can generate the first required event related to adding Xs to a Y by selecting the popup menu item labelled "Add flash card".
+- You can generate the second required event related to adding Xs to a Y by selecting the popup menu item labelled "Delete flash card".
+- You can locate my visual component by clicking the buttons labelled "Save to file," "Load from file," or by adding/deleting a flash card.
+- You can save the state of my application by clicking the button labelled "Save to file".
+- You can reload the state of my application by clicking the button labelled "Load from file".